Market buzz unfounded...

 He has been SLA’s vice-chairman and head of Aberdeen Standard Investments since the co-CEO structure was abandoned earlier this year, amid criticism that it confused the group’s leadership.

-A spokesman for Standard Life Aberdeen claimed the report that Gilbert would leave the asset manager to do focus on Revolut was “inaccurate”.
+A spokesman for Standard Life Aberdeen claimed the report that Gilbert would leave the asset manager to focus on Revolut was “inaccurate”.

 He said: “If the company had any announcements to make as regards its executive team then it would do so through the proper channels.
 As policy we don’t comment on rumour and speculation.”